Latest News

 Health Issues

-A continual reminder regarding our illness policy: Children cannot attend the preschool if they have had vomiting and/or diarrhoea in the preceding 48 hrs, or if they have continuous coughing or yellow/green discharge from the nose or mouth, or a fever.
+Children cannot attend the preschool for 48 hours if they have had vomiting and/or diarrhoea, or if they have continuous coughing or discoloured discharge from the nose, ear, or mouth.
+Children cannot attend for 24 hours if they have had a confirmed fever.
 If in doubt, please consult the government COVID Exclusion Policy as well as the NSW Health Exclusion Policy.

-If you are worried about anxiety or fears in children, this article contains good insight into this particular topic and can be found here, Anxiety and Fears in Children.
+If you are worried about anxiety or fears in children, this article contains good insight into this particular topic – Anxiety and Fears in Children.

 Latest News and Events